LiquidNalee/rbh-monitoring/README.txt

 server that was filled using rbh-monitoring.

 $prefix : Path to the graphite directory (found in arguments/configuration file)
-$db : Name of one of the database monitored by this command you wish to display
 $chnglogFilter : Names of the event counts you wish to display

 Row 1 => Panel 1 : Represents the average size of files modified within given timespans.